-other words, an oxygen atom tends to bind to two boron atoms with lower coordination numbers (i.e., 4 or 5 as shown in Fig. 1b,c).
-The BR1 site was also be favored by oxygen atom on χ_3 borophene supported by Ag(111) substrate due to their geometrical similarity26.
-As seen above, the adsorption of oxygen atoms on β{12} borophene was exothermal, and it released energies of more than 2.0 eV at preferred sites compared to triplet O2 molecule, which were even larger compared to single oxygen atom in vacuum (5.0 eV).
+Whether the adsorption of oxygen atoms is exothermal or endothermal compared to triplet O2 molecule is crucial for the oxidation process.
+The adsorption energies (at the PBE+D3 level) of oxygen atoms at different sites are listed in Table S1.
+It showed that an oxygen atom at the bridge sites BR_1 (E{ad} = 2.561 eV) and BR2 (E{ad} = 2.322 eV) were much more stable than those at other sites, and they are a little larger than those on phospherene ($\leq 2.08 \text{ eV}^{28}$).
+In other words, an oxygen atom tends to bind to two boron atoms with lower coordination numbers (i.e., 4 or 5 as shown in Figure 1b,c).
+The BR_1 site was also be favored by oxygen atom on χ_3 -borophene supported by the Ag(111) substrate because of their geometrical similarity.26 As seen above, the adsorption of oxygen atoms on β{12} borophene was exothermal, and it released energies of >2.0 eV at preferred sites compared to the triplet O2 molecule, which were even larger compared to a single oxygen atom in a vacuum (>5.0 eV).

 In the case of BR_1 site (i.e., junction of two neighboring hexagonal boron rings), the oxygen atom gained about 1.55 e, while adjacent boron atoms lost about 0.79 e from Bader charge analysis.
-The distance between the two boron atoms bonded to the oxygen atom was prolonged to 1.98 Å from 1.65 Å after adsorption, implying break of B-B bond and formation of B-O bonds.
+The distance between the two boron atoms bonded to the oxygen atom was prolonged to 1.98 Å from 1.65 Å after adsorption, implying a break of the B-B bond and formation of B-O bonds.
 The bonding break and formation could be demonstrated by the charge density difference (CDD) and crystal orbital Hamilton populations (COHP) analysis.
-The CDD was calculated as
+The CDD is calculated as where ρ{O_N} (N = 1 or 2), $\rho{\text{boropheney}}$ and ρ{total} represent the electron densities of the oxygen atom or molecule in a vacuum, the borophene supported on silver, and the total system with oxygen adatoms, respectively.
+As shown in Figure S1, the CDD plot and close integrated COHP (iCOHP) values (i.e., 8.81 vs 8.91) indicated that two B-O bonds exhibited similar bonding behavior and very close bonding strength.
+The iCOHP value between the two boron atoms connected to the oxygen atom decreased to 1.65 from 5.25, which indicated that the B-O bonds drained most of the electrons between them, in accordance with the CDD plot.

-$$\Delta \rho = \rho{\rm total} - \rho{\rm Borophene} - \rho{\rm O_N}$$
+$$\Delta \rho = \rho{\rm total} - \rho{\rm borophene} - \rho{\rm O_N}$$